Abando/esupa/README.rst

 Esupa
 =====

-Esupa stands for **Event Subscription and Payment**, and it's meant to handle collection of attendee data and payment for events that are just big enough for Google Forms and manual deposits being insufficient.
+Esupa is a free software `licensed under the Apache License`_ meant to handle collection of attendee data and payment for events that are just big enough for Google Forms and manual deposits being insufficient.

 It's created for Abando_, an annual event in Brazil, but I hope this can be universally useful.

+The name stands for **Event Subscription and Payment**.

+.. _licensed under the Apache License: LICENSE.rst
 .. _Abando: http://www.abando.com.br/

 Prerequisites
 -------------